Cherry Point Refinery

 When first operational, Cherry Point had a capacity of about 100000 oilbbl; it currently processes over 225000 oilbbl of petroleum (crude oil) per day, with 90% becoming gasoline, diesel or jet fuel.
 It covers about 3300 acre.

 Most of Cherry Point's crude oil is from the Alaska North Slope.
 It is brought in by petroleum tankers via the Strait of Juan de Fuca and Rosario Strait and delivered directly to the refinery via the facility's tanker pier near a minor headland called Cherry Point, on the Strait of Georgia.
 The refinery received the first oil through the Trans-Alaska Pipeline, transported aboard the ARCO Juneau, in early August 1977.

 The remainder of the crude comes from a pipeline connected to reserves in Western Canada.
 In January 2014 the refinery finished construction of a rail facility to import Bakken crude from North Dakota.

 The gasoline and diesel are primarily shipped to filling stations in Washington and Oregon via the Olympic Pipeline and over-the-road fuel trucks.
 Jet fuel from Cherry Point Refinery accounts for 85% of the fuel used by the Seattle-Tacoma International Airport.
 Significant quantities of calcined coke are also produced and shipped to the nearby ALCOA aluminium smelter.

 A fire in February 2012 caused the plant to be shut down for several weeks.

+Proposed expansion

 A coal export facility known as the Gateway Pacific Terminal was proposed to be built here.
 The proposal was strongly opposed by the Lummi Nation, who argued that the proposal infringed on their rights under the Treaty of Point Elliott, and that it would have destroyed the local ecosystems of the local fisheries.
 The project was also opposed by the Sightline Institute and the Sierra Club's Beyond Coal campaign.
 On May 9, 2016, the United States Army Corps of Engineers denied a permit to the project, citing the Lummi Nation's treaty-protected fishing rights.
 On July 27, 2021, the Whatcom County Council voted unanimously to ban new refineries, shipping terminals, or coal-fired power plants at Cherry Point.

+In December 2023, BP finalized its purchase of 1,100 acre near Cherry Point from a subsidiary of SSA Marine for $50 million to be used as a buffer for their refinery.
+The purchase was opposed by the Lummi Nation due to its potential encroachment of the historic Xwe’chi’eXen site, a gathering place for the Lummi people for thousands of years.